TERMS & CONDITIONS

 10. Ownership

 You do not own any of our product in your possession until all of our product you have purchased from us at any time and all other amounts owing by you to us on any account have been paid for in full.
 Until you have given us full payment, you promise to store and deal with our product in a way that it is clearly identifiable as ours.
-You grant us an irrevocable licence to enter your premises on any business day to inspect our product in your possession and your books or records regarding our product.
+You grant us an irrevocable licence to enter your premises on any business day to inspect our product in your possession and your books or records regarding our product, subject to reasonable prior written notice given to you.
 If you wish, you may promote and on-sell our product in the ordinary course of business even if ownership of our product has not passed to you.
-If requested by Dicker Data, you will hold the proceeds of sale in trust and not by way of security, for and as agent for us in a separate account, you will pay the proceeds to us as soon as you receive them and we have the right to trace and claim such proceeds.
-You have no right to bind us to any liability to any third party by contract or otherwise.
-If you use our product in some manufacturing or construction process of your own or some third party, you will hold such part of the proceeds as relates to our product in trust for us.
-Such part shall be deemed to equal in dollar terms the amount payable or owing by you to us at the time of the receipt of such proceeds.
-You will also keep separate records and clearly identify in your books your use of our product in such manufacturing or construction process.
+You will hold the proceeds of sale in trust and not by way of security, for and as agent for us in a separate account, you will pay the proceeds to us as soon as you receive them and we have the right to trace and claim such

-11. Third Party Products and Services
+11. Third-Party Products and Services

 (a) You agree that the terms of use for any Third-Party Products shall exclusively be set out by the applicable Third-Party Supplier.
 While we may provide a facilitation role (and nothing more than that), you agree that we are not responsible, nor liable, for any Third-Party Products.

 (b) Notwithstanding anything else, your licence to use any Third-Party Products is provided by the Third-Party Supplier and not us, and is subject to any terms and conditions as made available by the Third-Party Supplier, including, but not limited to, licenses, policies, warranties, ownership of intellectual property, privacy, scope of permitted use and other documentation.
+You will ensure that any End Users are aware of any end user licence agreements which relate to the products and/or services provided under this agreement.

 (c) We make no representation or commitment, and shall have no liability or obligation whatsoever, in relation to the content or use of, or correspondence or contract you have with, any such Third-Party Products, or any transactions completed, and any contract entered into by you with such third party.
-You acknowledge that we are not an employee, franchisee, partner or joint venture of Third Party Suppliers.
+You acknowledge that we are not an employee, franchisee, partner or joint venture of Third-Party Suppliers.

 (d) We do not endorse or approve any Third-Party Products.
-It is your sole responsibility to determine that specific products or services, introduced or used by you meets the needs of your business and/or are suitable for the purposes for which they are used.
+It is your sole responsibility to determine that specific products and/or services, introduced or used by you meets the needs of your business and/or are suitable for the purposes for which they are used.

 12. Assignment